 What every therapist wants you to know is that it's OK to see a therapist (and not just because their job depends on it), as it's highly encouraged to treat anxiety, depression, PTSD, OCD and specific phobias before they take over your life.
 It's never too early and never too late.
-Here are five ways everyone can benefit from seeing a therapist:
+Here are five ways everyone can benefit from seeing a therapist.

 Space to Organize Your Thoughts

 One of the primary benefits of seeing a therapist is that therapy is a great place to organize your thoughts.
 Generally speaking, most people have one or two symptoms of neurosis, and they just need a sounding board.
 These can be anxiety, sadness or depression, anger, irritability, negative thinking, mental confusion or low sense of self-worth.
 These shouldn’t be confused with psychotic disorders, where one has impaired thoughts, perception or judgment.
 People simply want feedback when they're going through stressful times in their lives.

 Deal With the Past

 Therapists can help you navigate troubled times you once had and reinforce the notion that it's ultimately your choice to create your future.
 Therapists can help get rid of these negative thoughts and put things in perspective, helping you think more positively.
 It’s important to have a positive mindset to be able to enjoy life more freely without worrying.

-Read More: 5 Myths About Mental Illness
+Read more: 5 Myths About Mental Illness

-3. Therapy Provides a Consistent Reality Check
+A Consistent Reality Check

-Read More: 10 Ways to Learn to Love Yourself More
+Read more: 10 Ways to Learn to Love Yourself More

-4. Your Therapist Is an Objective and Knowledgeable Third Party
+An Objective and Knowledgeable Third Party

 Another benefit of going to a therapist is information.
 Whether it's on parenting, dating, socializing or just being an adult, it’s good to seek information.
 It never hurts to ask.
 Naturally as humans, we're constantly in need of companionship, validation and social interaction.
 But sometimes, life can be hard to navigate, and we don’t always have the answers on how and when to communicate effectively.
 Gaining insight and information on how to handle certain situations is key to growing and healing.

-Better Mental Health Means Better Overall Health
+Better Mental Health and Overall Wellbeing

 Lastly, seeing a therapist is good for your mental health.
 And that's good for your general wellbeing.
 There's anxiety that comes from the anticipation rather than the participation itself.
 People can list 100 reasons not to go, but you just need one reason to go.
 It balances the scales.
 People are faced with the stigma that something is wrong with you or you’re crazy.
 They shouldn’t feel that is the case.
 In reality, people that go are typically healthier.